facebookresearch/diplomacy_searchbot/README.md

     reuse_model_servers=2
 ```

-# A Primer on the diplomacy.Game object
+# A Primer on the Game object

 `game.get_state()` returns a dict containing the current board position.
 The most commonly accessed keys are: